gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 Now you have created a template indexing pipeline, it's time to create a feed-specific pipeline that inherits this template.

-## Create an Elasticsearch indexing pipeline
+## Create an Elasticsearch Indexing Pipeline

 ### Procedure